vnemes/PiCar/README.md

 <p align="center">
   <i><b>Figure 3 - WebServer Architecture</b></i>
 </p>

+The web server acts like a completely isolated module by itself.
+I donsen't have any dependecies on the sensor and accuator services.
+The communication of the web server and other components is handled via D-BUS.

 Gunicorn and Nginx's lifecycle is controlled by systemd.
 To start them the following commands are used: